yudinal/Pursuit-Core-iOS-WeatherApp/README.md

 # Programmatic UI

-- You must make at least one of your View Controller without a Storyboard or xib file, building the UI and constraints fully programatically.
+- You must make at least one of your View Controller without a Storyboard or xib file, building the UI and constraints fully programmatically.

 # Endpoints